sylviacastroco/robofriends-redux/README.md

 # robofriends-redux

-Updated robofriends project by adding redux
+Updated robofriends project by adding redux.

+To run the project:

+1. Clone this repo
+2. Run `npm install`
+3. Run `npm start`